-The Blawnox Borough Public Water System had a violation for a failure to meet the distribution disinfectant residual treatment technique for the period from July 1, 2019 through July 8, 2019.
+The Blawnox Borough Public Water System had a number of violations for the failure to meet the distribution disinfectant residual treatment technique for the period from January 1, 2021 through March 1, 2021 and May 3, 2021 through November 22, 2021.
 Disinfectant residual is the amount of chlorine or related disinfectant present in the pipes of the distribution system.
 If the amount of disinfectant is too low, organisms could grow in the pipes.
 We are required to maintain a minimum disinfectant residual concentration in the distribution system of at least 0.2 mg/L in the water supplied to consumers.

-During the month of July, water samples showed a disinfectant residual concentration less than 0.2 mg/L in 3 samples.
+During the months of January through March and May through November, water samples showed a disinfectant residual concentration less than 0.2 mg/L in 31 samples.
 The standard is that the disinfectant residual cannot be under 0.2 mg/L in more than 5% of samples for two months in a row.
-As a result of this treatment technique violation, there was a risk that the water may have contained disease-causing organisms.
+As a result of these treatment technique violations, there was a risk that the water may have contained disease-causing organisms.